andrewrosss/gcs-uri/README.md

 ## Usage

-`gcs-uri` exposes two functions as its main public API
+`gcs-uri` exposes the following functions as its main public API

 - `copy_file`
 - `copy_dir`
+- `copy_files`

-These two functions do exactly what they sound like they do.
+These functions do exactly what they sound like they do.

 `copy_file` will copy a source file (either a local file or a remote blob in GCS) to destination file (either a local file or remote blob in GCS).

 `copy_dir` will recursively copy the contents of a directory (either a local directory or a remote "directory" in GCS) to a destination directory (either a local directory or a remote "directory" in GCS)

+`copy_files` will copy a list of source files (either local files or remote blobs in GCS or a mix of local files/remote blobs) to a corresponding set of destination files (either local files or remote blobs in GCS of a mix of local files/remote blobs)

+> If the second argument to `copy_files` is of type `str | Path | Blob` (as opposed to a Sequence), then this argument is treated like a directory and each of the source files are "flattened" (i.e. folder delimiters are removed) and copied under the destintation directory.

-The idea being that you can pass just about any object to these two functions and the functions will figures how to do the copying.
+The idea being that you can pass just about any object to these functions and the functions will figures how to do the copying.

 ## Examples